 There are two types of retinal artery occlusions, branch and central.
-Branch retinal artery occlusion involves a blockage of a smaller artery.
+Branch retinal artery occlusion involves the blockage of a smaller artery.
 In a central retinal artery occlusion, the main artery entering the eye becomes clogged.
 The retinal tissue that loses blood supply downstream from the blockage almost instantly stops working.
 The injured retina becomes swollen and white.
 The damage is usually irreversible within 90 minutes of the occlusion.
-Whereas branch arterial occlusions cause peripheral and sometimes central vision loss, central arterial occlusions can cause severe and near total vision loss.
+Whereas branch arterial occlusions cause peripheral and sometimes central vision loss, central arterial occlusions can cause severe and near-total vision loss.

 The arterial blockage is usually caused by a tiny clot (embolus) that breaks off from the heart or from a larger blood vessel in the neck (carotid artery).
 The image on the right shows numerous such emboli (black arrows) that caused the occlusion (blue arrow).
 If another clot subsequently breaks off from the heart or carotid arteries and blocks a blood vessel in the brain, this can cause a transient ischemic attack (TIA) or a stroke.
 About 10% of patients with central retinal artery occlusions are caused by inflammation of this blood vessel from giant cell arteritis.